Moni Ovadia: Artistic career

-In 1972, he founded a company, the Gruppo Folk Internazionale, dedicated initially to the study and playing of traditional Italian music, a focus which quickly expanded to embrace traditions of songs and music in the Balkans.
+In 1972, Ovadia founded a company, the Gruppo Folk Internazionale, dedicated initially to the study and playing of traditional Italian music, a focus which quickly expanded to embrace traditions of songs and music in the Balkans.
 He renamed it the Ensemble Havadià in 1978, a name drawn from his remote family origins.

-In 1984 Ovadia made his debut as a theatrical actor.
+In 1984, Ovadia made his debut as a theatrical actor.
 In 1986, he produced Dalla sabbia dal tempo ("From sand, from time"), staged in collaboration with his friend from his Jewish lyceum days, Mara Cantoni, with an accompanying orchestra that also plays a role in the spectacle.
 Here Ovadia adopts his future format, of recitations interleaved by Yiddish songs and music.
 The unnamed protagonist (Shlomo in the script) is a Bundist émigré from an eastern shtetl in the process of assimilation.
 The period may be the 30s, and the ambiance either that of Vienna or Paris.